Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

     - requires configurations
         - Backend pool - The pool of VMs behind the load balancer
         - Front-end IP - This is the public ip address for the internet traffic
-        - Health probe - Checks the health of VM before directing the users to a particulat VM by the load balancer
+        - Health probe - Checks the health of VM before directing the users to a particular VM by the load balancer
         - Load balancing rules - Rules regarding the listening ports of the VMs, e-g traffic regarding port 80